 We also have some glue stick and regular, white glue.
 What I do with the latter is pour it on a small, flat container and tape that on the table so it doesn’t move around when she gets glue.
 Then for getting glue, I make my kid use a popsicle stick or roll a small paper, so she’s not touching the glue.

 I’m always supervising her during sensory and creative play, as most of the time, she likes to paint on herself and on everything.
 Plus, when there’s cutting and scissors involved, I watch her like a hawk but I let her cut on her own.
 I’m just always right beside her, reminding her to always be careful when using the scissor.

 If I need to cook or work or do something that requires most of my attention, I direct my kid to do independent play.
 It usually involves her playing with legos, blocks, magnetic tiles and other educational toys.

 Most of the time, she’d still want me playing with her and if I really need some quiet time on my own, I just turn on the TV and let her watch fun yet educational TV shows for toddlers.

-I sometimes feel guilty that I have less time to prepare more fun and highly engaging and educational activities for my little one.
+Although, I do sometimes feel guilty that I have less time to prepare more fun and highly engaging activities for my kid.
 So once a week, I make it a point to prepare something for her that involves her learning her letters, numbers, shapes, some STEM, etc.

 Most of the time though, I opt for simple and less fancy things to do with my 3 year old.